sushil2601/javaScript_practise/REACT.md

 Ans:-
     No, React does not re-render all components and subcomponents every time setState is called.
 It only re-renders the components that are affected by the state change.

-Q. How does React renderer work exactly when we call setState?
-Ans:-
-    When you use setState in React, it triggers a process called reconciliation.
-React compares the old and new state, figures out what changed, and updates only the necessary parts of the user interface.
-It does this by creating a virtual copy of the user interface called the virtual DOM and then efficiently applying the required changes to the actual web page.
-This helps React make updates quickly and keeps your app running smoothly.

 Q.What are Default Props?
 Ans:-
     In React, default props are used to define default values for props in a component.
 Default props ensure that if a parent component doesn't provide a value for a certain prop, the component will still have a default value to work with.